-Figure 6.74.2-1: Supporting NWDAF interworking with MDAFrequest and response
+Figure 6.74.2-2: Supporting NWDAF interworking with MDAFrequest and response

-Precondition: Initially MDAF(s) or MDA MnS producers register their capabilities, i.e. MnS information or MnS profile as described in clause 5 of TS 28.537 [28] to a MnS discovery service producer.
+Precondition: Initially MDAF(s) or MDA MnS producers register their capabilities, i.e., MnS information or MnS profile as described in clause 5 of TS 28.537 [28] to a MnS discovery service producer.
 The MnS discovery service producer may contain all or partial information related to the capabilities of MDA MnS producer.

 1 An analytics consumer issues a request using either on-demand request or subscription method towards the selected NWDAF as described in TS 23.288 [5].